iWinston/typeorm-plus/README.md

 ### Running the application

-Now if you run your `app.ts`, a connection with database will be initialized and a database table for your photos will be created.
+Now if you run your `index.ts`, a connection with database will be initialized and a database table for your photos will be created.

 ```shell